Steak Tartare 101: The Raw Facts about Your Burning Questions

 French steak tartare not mixed

-If bread is served with your dish, take a bit of the meat mixture and spread it on the bread and take a bite.
-If french fries are served, cut the fry with a fork and knife, and use it to scoop up a bit of the tartare mixture.
+If bread is served with your dish, take a bit of the meat mixture, spread it on the bread and take a bite.
+If french fries are served, cut the fry with a fork and knife and use it to scoop up a bit of the tartare mixture.

 Alternatively, you can eat it straight, like a steak.